pablop16n/web-docs-scorer/README.md

 ## Adaptating subscores to different languages

-processed with: `language_adaptation.extract_ratios()`, `crawled_text_qualifier`
+This gets processed in `language_adaptation.extract_ratios()`and `crawled_text_qualifier`.

-Some of the subscores used to get the _quality_score_ are based on ratios that need to be computed for each language for optimal performance.
-These are: _punctuation_score_, _bad_chars_score_, _numbers_score_, _big_segments_score_, _largest_segments_score_ and 'short segments' that are ignored in several processing.
+Some of the subscores used to get the _quality_score_ are based on ratios that need to be computed for each language for optimal performance:
+  * _punctuation_score_
+  * _bad_chars_score_
+  * _numbers_score_
+  * _big_segments_score_
+  * _largest_segments_score_
+Also the 'short segments' threshold, indicating the minimum amount of characters that a segment must have in order to being taken into account, is language-dependent.

-In our experiments, as a first approach, we stablished the desidered ratios for each indicator in Spanish, using a sample  from HPLT v1.2.
-These ratios will be valid only for this language, so an adaptation method is needed.
+In our experiments, as a first approach, we stablished the desidered ratios and thresholds for each indicator for the Spanish language, by using a sample  from HPLT v1.2.
+These ratios are valid for this language only, so an adaptation method is needed for other languages.

-To adapt the values to other languages we used the scores and the labels provided as metadata in HPLT v1.2.
-Using a random sample of 10k documents per language, we select the 50% best language-scored documents and compute ratios for the punctuation, bad characters and numbers subscores.
-Medians for each subscore are computed and stored in `language_adaptation/medians_language.csv` using the script `language_adaptation/extract_ratios.py`.
-(GEMA: review this).
-Medians are is used in the main script (`crawled_text_qualifier.py`) to create equivalences between ratio and scores.
+In order to adapt the values to other languages, we used the scores and labels provided as metadata in HPLT v1.2.
+Using a random sample of 10k documents per language, we selected the 50% best language-scored documents ([MBG] Those with most segments in the document language?
+Plz specify.) and computed ratios for the punctuation, bad characters and numbers subscores.
+The median for each subscore was computed with `language_adaptation/extract_ratios.py` (GEMA: review this) and then stored in `language_adaptation/medians_language.csv`.Finally, medians are used in the main script (`crawled_text_qualifier.py`) in order to create equivalences between ratios and scores.
 (GEMA: and this)

-The application of the Spanish ratios-score logic to other languages which differ considerably from it, as shown in the following histograms, produces innacurate _quality_scores_ in Korean which penalize undesirably documents that look good:
+Applying the Spanish ratios-score logic to other languages, which can be highly different, produces innacurate _quality_scores_.
+The histograms below show an example in Korean, where documents that look good got penalized:

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)

+[MBG] I'd need to have the info on which were the thresholds in Spanish, so I can understand what gets (wrongly) discarded in Korean.
+Is it the median?

-To solve this problem we decided to use medians as a point of reference to set more accurate score ranges.
-In this case, Korean has a median of 7.3 and Spanish 2.4.
-We use this information to make a cross-multiplication so we get a new and adapted score-ratio relation:
+Aiming at solving this problem, we decided to use medians as a point of reference to more accurately set score ranges.
+In the example above, Korean has a median of 7.3 in the punctuation score, while Spanish has a median of 2.4.
+We used this information to make a cross-multiplication in order to get a new and adapted score-ratio relation:

+[MBG] I replaced all the mentions to "word characters" to "alphabetic characters", because the other is confusing.
+If possible, plz change it in the histograms.

 ![alt text](example/korean_adapted.png)

-Using another example, the median of both Russian and Spanish for bad chars, is the same (0.8), so no adjustments are needed.
-However, for regular punctuation the median is different: 3.2 for Russian and 2.4 in Spanish.
-In this case adjustments are needed.
-The main script uses again, a cross-multiplication to solve this.
-If we take the 0.9 ratio which in Spanish is considered a 1/1 score, this means that Russian needs a 1.2 ratio to get a 1/1 socre in the _punctuation_score_:
+Using another example, the median of both Russian and Spanish for bad chararcters is the same (0.8), so no adjustments are needed.
+However, for regular punctuation, ([MBG] What is "regular punctuation"?
+Has it been mentioned before?) the median is different: 3.2 for Russian and 2.4 in Spanish.
+In this case, adjustments are indeed needed.
+The main script uses, again, a cross-multiplication to solve this and set more appropiate values for Russian.
+If we use the 0.9 ratio (which in Spanish is considered a 1/1 score), it means that Russian needs a 1.2 ratio to get a 1/1 score in the _punctuation_score_:
+[MBG] I don't think I get it?
 `(3.2 * 0.9) / 2.4 = 1.2`

-Consequently, the adapted table for Russian concerning the _punctuation_score_ is as follows:
+As a result, the adapted table for Russian regarding the _punctuation_score_ is as follows:

 | Punctuation score  |    Ratio Spanish      | Ratio Russian |
 |---|---|---|